webag/ag-modals/README.md

 <button data-ag="your_id">Open Modal</button>
 ```

+####5.
 For better perfomance add `display:none` to your modal.

+This is need to hide content until document ready.
 ```css
 #your_id{
     display:none;